shelbaz/KingOfNewYork/README.md

 Shawn Elbaz : 27754132

 Compilation Instructions:
-Just Build with CMakeList and run the Assignment2 Driver
+Just Build with CMakeList and run the Game Driver